 What I like about Mint Builder

-- If you opt to market this platform and leverage the Multi-Level Marketing (MLM) point of view, you stand a chance of making a good income.
+- If you opt to market this platform and leverage the Multi-Level Marketing (MLM) point of view, you can make a good income.

 What I don’t like about Mint Builder

-The platform is mainly focused on getting people into it: And the commission of every sale is 1% that, which is very limited as opposed to other options offered for earning money.
+- The platform is mainly focused on getting people into it: And the commission of every sale is 1%, which is very limited as opposed to other options offered for earning money.

-You’ll have to spend some colossal amount of money every month on services and products to ensure your Membership stays active.
+- You’ll have to spend some colossal monthly money on services and products to ensure your Membership stays active.

-Breaking into MLM is not an easy task: Keep in mind that this business model needs extensive marketing, sales, and persuasion, and all of this should be at your fingertips to be in a good position to teach others.
+- Breaking into MLM is not easy: Remember that this business model needs extensive marketing, sales, and persuasion, and all of this should be at your fingertips to be in an excellent position to teach others.